statamic/docs/content/collections/docs/multi-site.md

 [Views](/views) can be organized into site directories.

-If a requested view exists in a subdirectory named after your site, it will load that instead.
+If a requested view exists in a subdirectory named after your site, it will load it instead.
 This lets you have site-specific views without needing to add any extra configuration.

 ``` php
 # config/statamic/sites.php